-I'm Ian Goodsell, a software developer for Raytheon Integrated Defense Systems.
-I formerly was one of the developers for DevPartner Security Checker, Compuware's award-winning ASP.NET security analysis tool.
-Before that, I was a DevPartner Studio developer working on Compuware's Performance, Coverage, and Memory Analysis tools.
-I worked for Compuware from 1998-2007, working in Technical Support and Quality Assurance for BoundsChecker prior to moving into a development role.
-I've also acted as a CMM auditor, conducted a webcast on code quality, and spent a considerable amount of time on teams that created some of Compuware's CMMI and Business Continuity processes.
+I'm Ian Goodsell, currently a software developer for BAE Systems.
+I formerly worked for Raytheon Integrated Defense Systems, where I found my passion for code generation and Domain Specific Languages.
+Before this, I was one of the developers for DevPartner Security Checker (an award-winning ASP.NET security analysis tool produced by Compuware) and a DevPartner Studio developer working on Performance, Coverage, and Memory Analysis tools.
+I began my software career working in Technical Support and Quality Assurance for BoundsChecker prior to moving into a development role.
+I've also acted as a CMM auditor, presented at a number of international conferences on code generation best practices, conducted a webcast on code quality, and spent a considerable amount of time on teams that created CMMI and Business Continuity processes.

 Prior to my life in software:

 - I was a product manager at The Danbury Mint, where I was part of a team which developed and marketed die-cast truck replicas.
 Note: this is the best cocktail party job you will ever have.
 My experience was that everyone wanted to hear more about what I did for a living.
 In a nutshell, I was paid to create and play with models.
 When I was growing up, I loved building and playing with models.
 (I didn't tell my manager, but the kid in me would have paid them for that job).
 Do what you love, and you'll love what you do.

 - I was a sales representative for a consulting firm which sold jury research services to trial attorneys in Manhattan.
 This was incredibly challenging on a number of levels, especially getting someone who charges his clients in 15-minute increments to talk to you for more than 30 seconds.